 My introductory comments at each year's Summer School are attached.

 Academic Director of the Ivy Day Symposium, Woodenbridge, Co.
-Wicklow, 2022 (Theme: 'New beginnings').
+Wicklow, 2022 (Theme: 'New beginnings') & 2024 (Theme: 'The Irish Parliamentary Tradition').

 Member of the Committee of the Parnell Society (2013 to date; Member of the Avondale Trust, 2016-22; Chairman of the Avondale Trust, 2018-22).